Your data is in safe hands

 This privacy notice is here to help you understand what data we collect when you apply for opportunities within the OVO Group, why we collect it, and what we do with it.
 Please read carefully, because it tells you some important stuff about how we handle your personal data, and the steps you can take to look after it.

 This privacy notice applies to all job applicants to companies who are subsidiaries of OVO Group Limited (no. 08862063).
 This includes the companies which run OVO Energy, SSE Energy Services, Boost, Kaluza, CORGI Homeplan, Kantan, and OVO’s international businesses.
+When we refer to “we”, “us”, and “our”, we mean any one or more of the data controllers within the OVO Group, as appropriate.

 This privacy notice supplements – or may be supplemented by – other privacy notices and information we might give you, but it doesn’t replace them.